 CAMPUS CLUBS and ACTIVITIES RELATED TO DISABILITY

 People Involved Equally (PIE) – a student club with a mission to socialize with adults with developmental disabilities who reside in the community, offering social opportunities, peer support, and assistance in working towards individually-identified goals.
 Students from all majors and colleges are welcome!
-This group meets weekly, and a steady commitment is required.
-Contact faculty advisor, Cheryl Zaccagnini at CHZacc@ship.edu.
+This group meets weekly (every Monday from 6:00 pm- 7:30 pm) at Heiges Field House room 230!
+A semester long commitment is required.
+Contact faculty advisor, Cheryl Zaccagnini, at CHZacc@ship.edu or President Sarah Jablonski firstname.lastname@example.org if you have any interest in the club.

 Inclusive Basketball – offers opportunities for everyone and anyone to engage in a fun game of basketball regardless of age or ability.
 A great opportunity to meet people across abilities and have some fun.
 Inclusive Basketball meets weekly on Saturdays in Henderson Gym.
 People are welcome to come just once or make a longer commitment.
 Students from all majors and colleges are welcome!
-Contact faculty sponsor, Marita Flagler, at firstname.lastname@example.org.
+Inclusive Basketball is held in Henderson gym from 11:00 A.M.-12:00 P.M. on the following dates: January (30), February (20), March (19, 26), April (2, 9, 16).
+Contact: Dr. Marita Flagler, email@example.com, 717-609-9681 or Like the Facebook page: Inclusive Basketball at Shippensburg

 Special Olympics Swimming – trains people with disabilities in swimming.
 Volunteers can coach, swim as a buddy, and/or offer enthusiastic support.
 Volunteers do not have to be trained swimmers.
-Special Olympics meets weekly at Heigis Field House, and volunteers are expected to make a steady commitment.
+Special Olympics meets on Thursdays from 6:00 P.M.-7:00 P.M. at Heiges Field House, and volunteers are expected to make a steady commitment.
 Students from all majors and colleges are welcome!
-The contacts for Special Olympics swim are Jen Flinchbaugh email@example.com
+The contacts for Special Olympics swim are Jen Flinchbaugh, at firstname.lastname@example.org

-Disability Awareness Club – this is a student group in formation which will focus on promoting Disability Awareness and addressing barriers students with disabilities face on campus.
+Disability Awareness Club – This group focuses on promoting Disability Awareness and addressing the barriers that students with disabilities face on campus.
 Students from all majors and colleges are welcome, and one does not need to have a disability to join.
-Contact Chrissy Connors: email@example.com
+Contact Rikki Sargent at email@example.com

 COMMUNITY ACTIVITIES RELATED TO DISABILITY